 \subsection{Effect of the number of iterations}

-The main feature of OMP is that the support of the target data is gradually identified as the algorithm proceeds.
+The main feature of OMP is that the support of the target data is gradually identified as the iteration proceeds.
 This means that the support of the target data (which is usually unknown beforehand) cannot be fully obtained if the number of iterations performed is too low.
 Similarly, the proposed algorithms need to perform enough iterations before being terminated.
-However, after the necessary iterations have been performed, can any further iterations continue to remarkably improve the performance of the proposed algorithms for data reconstruction?
-To find a possible answer, it is useful to carry out an experiment to test the performance of algorithms against the number of iterations excuted.
+However, after the necessary iterations have been performed, can any further iterations continue to remarkably improve the performance of the proposed algorithms?
+To find a possible answer, it is useful to carry out an experiment to test the performance of algorithms against the number of iterations executed.